jstetich/LCWMD_Monitoring_sum/Analysis/Chloride_Analysis_Summary.md

 prevent estimation near season and site transitions in the sequential data anyway.

-On the whole, this models is OK, but not great.
+On the whole, these models are OK, but not great.
 It has heavy tailed, skewed residuals.
 We should not trust the asymptotic p values.
 But since sample sizes are large and results tend to have high statistical significance, p values are not much use anyway.